 I was recently in the public library’s children section, which covers literature from the cardboard books, that get chewed on more than read by toddlers, to young reader books.
 Young Readers books, as in Goosebumps and A Series of Unfortunate Events.
 So imagine my surprise when I found so many classic novels over in this section.
 I thought that was strange, but I’m not really good at judging reading levels of books, even though as I recalled them they seemed far too sophisticated for such a classification.
 Though there are books that delve into serious topics that are easily categorized in that area.
 Half of the Harry Potter series is in Young Readers while the other half is in Young Adult, and as you read that series you can see how the writing grows and changes (one of the things that makes me consider J.K.
 Rowling one of the best writers out there to have a series that can grow with the reader), but it’s also a bit murky when one does finally switch from one level to the next.

 Either way, this story starts when a man asked if I knew where books by H.G.
 Wells were, and I’ve read several by him so the first thing I said was that they would be on the other side in the adult section.
-He brushed me off and went looking for them himself, curious I did go to the shelves and there they were in Young Readers.
+He brushed me off and went looking for them himself; curious I did go to the shelves and there they were in Young Readers.
 At first I was like wow, now I don’t feel so bad about reading so many books from over here if H.G.
 Wells is classified as such.
 But then I got to really thinking about it, and as I flipped through the pages the writing style just didn’t seem right, plus of course it had several pictures throughout the book.
 Which isn’t that big of a deal, but you can see how it was definitely being formatted for a younger audience.
-So as I began to really investigate such I came across Pride and Prejudice by Jane Austen, and that I instantly knew was in the wrong section.
-And as I opened the book I knew why it had been placed there.
+Then as I began to really investigate, I came across Pride and Prejudice by Jane Austen, and that I instantly knew was in the wrong section.
+Surprisingly, as I opened the book I knew why it had been placed there.